 I use three factors in determining the phone’s final grade: First, the best features of the phone are weighed.
 Second, the worst features of the phone are weighed.
 Third, I divide the price of the device by the aggregated consumer feedback scores from Amazon, Newegg or other smartphone review websites (whichever was available).
 The final result shows how much you pay per star of rating.
 This measure isn’t intended as a serious metric, although it should indicate better overall value, rather than raw performance.

-Technically the Tank 2 is a dumbphone with limited smart capabilities.
+Technically the BLU Tank 2 T193 is a dumbphone with limited smart capabilities.
 You might call it a semi-smartphone.
 I consider it among the best phones for the elderly as it doesn’t require interacting with a touchscreen and the features are limited to the essentials.
 On top of that, its battery life is ridiculously long, so it makes the perfect gift for someone with failing memory.

 - Amazing battery life